 Once you've replanted your outdoor plants, consider their new environment.
 Check for sunlight, soil, and watering conditions similar to those in their previous location.

 This is particularly important for long-distance moves, where climate differences could impact plant health.
-Adjust your gardening techniques as necessary to help your plants thrive.
+Adjust your gardening techniques and avoid packing mistakes to help your plants thrive.

 Moving Tips for Packing Potted Plants